Services

 Steps to buying a house in France

-Step 1: Find your perfect property – work with a realtor who understands buying real estate in France and take advantage of virtual tours to explore options before you travel.
+Step 1: Find your perfect property – Work with a realtor who understands buying real estate in France as an American and take advantage of virtual tours to explore options before you travel.

-Step 3: Lock it in with a preliminary contract – sign the compromis de vente, get your 10-day cooling-off period, and review property reports like the Dossier de Diagnostic Technique.
+Step 4: Lock it in with a preliminary contract – Sign the compromis de vente, get your 10-day cooling-off period, and go through all property reports one final time.

-Step 4: Pay the deposit – transfer 5% to 10% of the purchase price into the notaire’s escrow account while they conduct all legal checks.
+Step 5: Pay the deposit – Transfer 5%–10% of the purchase price into the notaire's escrow account while they conduct all legal checks.

-Step 5: Seal the deal – after 2–4 months of due diligence, meet with the notaire for the final signing – the acte de vente – and collect your keys.
+Step 6: Seal the deal – After two to four months of due diligence, meet with the notaire for the final signing – the acte de vente – and collect your keys.

 French bank accounts – a practical advantage

-Purchasing a house in France as an American involves careful financial planning – and having a French bank account simplifies the process.
-While not legally required, it becomes extremely useful when owning real estate in France for handling bills, taxes, and local payments.
+Purchasing a house in France as an American involves careful financial planning – and having a French bank account simplifies the process considerably.
+While not legally required, a local account makes it far easier to handle recurring costs like utility bills, taxe foncière, and building charges without paying international transfer fees each time.

 Some French banks are cautious due to IRS reporting rules under FATCA – but once you have a French address, your options expand.
 In the meantime, currency exchange specialists like Currencies Direct can help manage your transfers smoothly.